backstage/community-plugins/workspaces/rbac/plugins/rbac/report.api.md

 import { RouteRef } from '@backstage/core-plugin-api';
 import { SubRouteRef } from '@backstage/core-plugin-api';

-// Warning: (ae-missing-release-tag) "Administration" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const Administration: () => JSX_2.Element | null;